strapi/strapi/docs/3.0.0-beta.x/community/contribute-with-docs.md

 - Reference Topics
 - Explanations

 Below are explanations for each category of content.
-The overall key is to know who is your audience and then writing for that audience.
+The overall key is to know who is your audience and then write for that audience.

 ### Tutorials